sourcegraph/cody-vs/CONTRIBUTING.md

 NOTE: You must build the agent before debugging for the first time.

-1. Run `dotnet cake` inside the solution directory to build the agent.
+1. Run `dotnet cake` inside the `src` directory to build the agent.
 2. In your Cody project, click `Debug` > `Start Debugging` (or press `F5`) to start the debugger
 3. In the new window created by the debugger, open an existing project or create a new project
 4. Now you can start setting breakpoints and debugging Cody!